willnorris/willnorris.com/src/_posts/2014-08-04-proxying-webmentions-with-nginx.md

 [visible endpoint that teaches]: http://indiewebcamp.com/irc/2014-05-04/line/1399233029
 [this stackoverflow post]: https://stackoverflow.com/questions/10627596/nginx-proxy-or-rewrite-depending-on-user-agent

-**Still to do:**  Currently, when you submit the form on my webmention page it just returns a plaintext success message, since that's what the webmention service returns.
-I need to add a little javascript to the form so that it is submitted in an XHR request and a nicer success message can be displayed.
+**Still to do:**  <s>Currently, when you submit the form on my webmention page it just returns a plaintext success message, since that's what the webmention service returns.
+I need to add a little javascript to the form so that it is submitted in an XHR request and a nicer success message can be displayed.</s> (fixed)

 I'm also still not displaying received webmentions, but I'll get to that eventually.